Mike Hosking: Living in a fool's pavlova paradise

 The irony of that being that it's dropped because of the slow down in demand.

-Fedex last week announced a drop in their business, announced staff lay offs and said a worldwide recession is coming.
-Fedex are at the cutting edge of the global purchasing and shipping of stuff.
+FedEx last week announced a drop in their business, announced staff lay offs and said a worldwide recession is coming.
+FedEx is at the cutting edge of the global purchasing and shipping of stuff.

 There is enough evidence that we are currently living in a fool's paradise.